natasha-korotkova/natasha-korotkova.github.io/_pages/photography.md

 lake_pic: lake-pics/lake-photo.jpg
 ---

 Here are some photos I have taken.
 You can find more [here](https://www.flickr.com/photos/57449897@N07/).
-Most of them are licensed under the [Creative Commons License](https://creativecommons.org/share-your-work/cclicenses/), meaning you can freely use them with proper attribution (=just add my name).
+Most of them are licensed under a [Creative Commons license](https://creativecommons.org/share-your-work/cclicenses/), meaning you can freely use them with proper attribution (=just add my name).
 <details>

   <summary>conferences</summary>